 This article really sums up nicely the idea that heaven isn't our focus of the Christian life.
 Doing the will of God and living in communion with Him is our focus.
 As you read it remember that a new heaven and a new earth are coming (Revelation 21).
 I suspect that we will be living with God there, and I look forward to what that work entails

-If we ever needed another reminder that our sin affects more than just us, just look at Penn State University.
-The sins of a few men in leadership have injured many who had nothing to do with the actions there, and had no idea it was happening.
+more than just us, just look at Penn State University.
+The sins of a few men in

-The players who cannot play in bowls through no fault of their own
+had no idea it was happening.
+Some of those injured include: The players who cannot play in bowls through no fault of

+want to admit it or not.
 Lord make it so.